KengXIII/TaskGo/Frontend/README.md

 The web-page and UI is developed using the ReactJS library and written in JSX.
 Formatting is done with CSS.
 ### Vercel
 We engaged Vercel as our platform to deploy and host our web-page.
 The site can be accessed at : https://task-go-kengxiii.vercel.app/
+### Heroku
+We engaged Heroko as our platform to deploy our back-end for E-mail notifications.

  ## Visuals
+ __Note: Our "Task Dashboard" and "Task History" looks different from these pictures.
+This is because these pictures show what we envision of the end-product, after merticulous styling is done to the various pages.__
 ### Program Flow
 ![1231 1](https://user-images.githubusercontent.com/77228324/120111688-7f091b80-c1a5-11eb-9674-a49c9dd85bb3.png)